Our senior leadership team are experts in their own right – entrepreneurs, analysts, writers, editors, futurists and award-winners.

-After qualifying in business management, Cliff has forged a career spanning more than 16 years, working for companies such as Dun & Bradstreet and WGSN.
-He has helped clients such as Coca-Cola, Nike, Vodafone and Amazon to anticipate the future and capitalise on the opportunities presented to them.
+Cliff has forged a career spanning more than 18 years, working for companies such as Dun & Bradstreet and WGSN.
+He has helped clients such as Spotify, Nike, BSkyB and Amazon to anticipate the future and capitalise on the opportunities presented to them.

-He is committed to developing a successful, fun and customer-focused sales team, and sees his work as an escape from the trauma that comes with being a Tottenham Hotspur fan.
+He is committed to developing an ambitious, innovative and customer-centric team, and sees his work as an escape from the trauma that comes with being a Tottenham Hotspur fan.

 Tim leads The Future Laboratory’s Foresight strategy, which encompasses LS:N Global, branded content solutions, bespoke presentations and client reports.
 Heading up the products within our Trends Intelligence services, his team of researchers and analysts create work that ensures our clients achieve long-term business success.

 With more than 10 years’ experience in senior-level editorial positions, Tim has worked on agenda-setting projects for a range of high-profile brands including Levi’s, Beats by Dre, Universal Music, and Nike.
 Prior to joining The Future Laboratory, he oversaw music broadcaster Boiler Room’s content expansion, creating programmes that reached more than 5m people, and was editorial director and editor-in-chief of Dazed & Confused and Dazed Digital, where he spearheaded the magazine’s transformation into a sector-defining digital publisher.